composer/windows-setup/chocolatey/composer/ReadMe.md

 ## Advanced Usage

-The following package parameters can be set.
+The following installer arguments can be set.
 They are mainly intended for CI usage:

 * `/DEV=path` - this installs Composer to the specified path, but without an uninstaller.
 * `/PHP=folder-or-exe` - this uses PHP from the specified location, adding it to the path.

 These parameters can be passed to the installer by using the `--ia` option.
-For example: --ia '"/DEV=C:\tools\php /PHP=C:\php"'.
+For example: `choco install --ia '"/DEV=C:\tools\php /PHP=C:\php"'`.